Hotsotse/cowsay/README.md

 # cowsay
-remake of the famous "cowsay"
+remake of the famous "cowsay",  really broken.
-i need to somehow multiply a string by an integer :(